alexdong/consilio/README.md

 ### `perspectives`

-$ cons perspectives [flags]
+$ cons perspectives

-Reload available perspectives.
-This will overwrite the existing `perspectives.md` file in the topic directory and request a new set of perspectives.
-If there is no topic or decision file, this command will quietly exit with a message to start a new topic.

-I find this useful after a couple of rounds of discussions when I want to update the discussion document or want to focus on a particular area.

-Flags:

-- `-e`, `--edit`: Open the perspectives.md file in the default editor
+Request available perspectives from the default LLM model and save the response into `perspectives.json` file in the directory.

 ### `discuss`